Kubernetes Fleet Management: 5 Key Principles

 In this post, we will explore challenges companies encounter when managing Kubernetes fleets, dive into the fundamental tenets of Kubernetes fleet management, and demonstrate how Plural can assist you in your fleet management initiatives.

-What is a Kubernetes fleet?
+What is a Kubernetes Fleet?

 A fleet refers to any number of Kubernetes clusters where individual attention and management become impractical, and instead, you need to start controlling it in herds (you can no longer treat it like a dog, but rather need to whip it into action like cattle.)